apakou/erc20/global_rules.md

 });
 ```

-This example subscribes to the `GreetingChanged` event emitted by the `YourContract` smart contract and logs the parameters from the event to the console when it's emitted.
+This example subscribes to the `GreetingChanged` event emitted by the `CustmERC20Contract` smart contract and logs the parameters from the event to the console when it's emitted.

 This hook is a wrapper around starknet-react's [useWatchContractEvent](https://starknet-react.com/docs/hooks/useWatchContractEvent).